 - Offset Credits Submitted: Following protocols approved by the Alberta government, emissions reductions that occur in Alberta outside of the facilities subject to the Specified Gas Emitters Regulation are eligible to generate emissions offset credits.
 All offset credits are verified by a third party before acceptance as compliance.

-- Total Reductions: Total reductions are calculated by adding the direct emissions reductions at facilities with the offset credits submitted.
+- Total Reductions: Total reductions are calculated by adding the direct emissions reductions at facilities with the recognition of cogeneration and offset credits submitted.
 Total reductions do not include emission offsets created under section 7(1.2) of the Specified Gas Emitters Regulation.

-- Fund Payment: In 2016, companies could choose to pay $20 per tonne for every tonne of emissions over their required reduction into the Climate Change and Emissions Management Fund.
+- Fund Payment: In 2017, companies could choose to pay $30 per tonne for every tonne of emissions over their required reduction into the Climate Change and Emissions Management Fund.
 The Fund payment price was $15 per tonne for 2007 to 2015, and $20 per tonne for 2016.
 The funds are used to achieve greenhouse gas reductions within Alberta and to help increase Alberta’s ability to adapt to climate change.

 For more information on the Specified Gas Emitters Regulation, see:

 Updated: Sep 6, 2018